help Humanity..you know how like sometimes you hear peeps say I wanna help..but it sounds more like blabla in her case............

 *Last but not least, Betty Bigombe (I admire everything about her.
 She was one of the only ladies involved at the highest level of conflict resolution in Africa.
 She had a crucial role in the negotiation between the LRA (Lord Resistance Army) and the government of Uganda.
 I truly think she is underrated and should be more talked about.)

-.
+THE BEST COOK, PERIOD.
 Togolese cuisine is renowned throughout West Africa.
 The food is so diverse that we can eat for at least a month completely different food.
 I can’t help being proud as if I came up with the recipes myself.

 14-TOGO IS……

-Where I am from, where I feel the most comfortable and the place I desire to end up
+Where I am from, where I feel the most comfortable and the place I desire to end up.

 The best way I can…..living abroad gave me a better sense of human’s rights.
 Although it’s not always respected here, it is not hidden from you.
 You know your rights just by watching law and order!
 Knowing you rights is always a leverage.